Student Spotlight: Jeff Kim

 I also was learning UX design prior to joining Circuit Stream and wanted to beef up my portfolio with a design case study that utilized VR technology.

 Jeff's App Idea and Chosen Course

-I decided to take the Intro to XR Development course because I wanted to force myself to learn some C# scripting and prototyping in Unity.
+I decided to take the Intro to XR Design course because I wanted to force myself to learn some C# scripting and prototyping in Unity.
 Even though my longer term goal was to get into XR design, I wanted the additional challenge to see if scripting and coding was something I can indeed learn.
 For my personal project, I figured that having some technical knowledge would also give more creative freedom.

 My personal project was called “Prezence VR.”
 It provided the user with five different beautiful locations (but only one location was actually developed).
 From there, the user is placed in the chosen environment and he/she can just relax.
 There are a couple of meditation tools (eg. breathing guide, thought bubble) to help being in the present moment.

 Experience with the Course

 The most challenging part was learning to script in C#.
 I’ve never done any sort of coding before, and getting my brain to think like a computer felt insurmountable for me in the first couple of weeks.